Sathiyarajan/big-data-pipeline/README.md

 # find file which is more than 50MB in size in a direcroty
 find . -type f -size +5M -exec ls -lh {} \; | awk '{print $9 "|| Size :" $5}'

+# find a file which created recently
+find . -type f -mmin -5

 ```